MadStudioRoblox/ProfileService/docs/index.md

 # Home

-ProfileService is a stand-alone ModuleScript that particularly specialises in loading and auto-saving DataStore profiles as well as providing easy tools for managing session-locking of those profiles.
+ProfileService is a stand-alone ModuleScript that specialises in loading and auto-saving DataStore profiles.

-Essentially, I'm providing you a ModuleScript that loads up a regular Lua table you can write to directly.
-It handles auto-saving, multiple server session-locking collisions, server shutdowns and crashes for you.
+A DataStore `Profile` (Later referred to as just `Profile`) is a set of data which is meant to be loaded up **only once** inside a Roblox server and then written to and read from locally on that server (With no delays associated with talking with the DataStore every time data changes) whilst being periodically auto-saved and saved immediately once after the server finishes working with the `Profile`.

 If anything is missing or broken, [file an issue on GitHub](https://github.com/MadStudioRoblox/ProfileService/issues).